ccomkhj/ccomkhj.github.io/_posts/2023-03-22-RestroRespectiveSelfAnalysis.md

 I found it not good so I did my best to change my character since I entered college.
 I moved to a new city.
 I left my hometown, my family, and my friends.
 The new environment is literally completely "new".
-The amount of energy in converting me is much cheaper in this case because I don't have to consider others' view.
+The amount of energy in converting me is much cheaper in this case because I don't have to consider others' views.
 Everybody will see me as the one who behaves today.

 In my early 20's, my fake extroverted-, insider campus life began.